 How does this quantity-quality model account for the income-fertility relationship?
 As children are a normal good in the model, an exogenous increase in wealth (a pure income effect) would in fact increase fertility.
 However, most income differences between families represent not exogenous wealth, but potential earnings, here captured by the market wage w.
 Changes in the wage w have both an income and a substitution effect on fertility, where the income effect is positive and the substitution effect is negative.
 The substitution effect has two different components.
-First, children are costly in terms of time, so that an increase in the wage makes child quality (human capital h) cheaper relative to child quantity (the number of children n).
+First, children are costly in terms of time, so that an increase in the wage makes children more costly relative to consumption.
+Second, an increase in the wage makes child quality (human capital h) cheaper relative to child quantity (the number of children n).
 The combination of these effects leads to a dominating substitution effect, so that fertility declines in the wage w.